 Consequently, SCPIs are subject to the regulations governing the key information document on packaged retail and insurance-based investment products (PRIIPS), no. 1286/2014 issued by the European Parliament and Council on 26 November 2014.
-Variable capital SCPIs generally have a market risk level of 3.
+Variable capital SCPIs generally have a market risk level of 3 on a risk scale from 1 to 7.

 These structural changes in the market for variable capital SCPIs since 1990 are shown in Charts 4 and 5.
 In Chart 4, periods of real estate crisis appear in grey.
 They result in a downturn in the EDHEC IEIF price index for SCPIs invested in corporate real estate.
 After each crisis, the capitalisation of variable capital SCPIs remains stable or even declines.
-Chart 5 shows change in the number of variable capital SCPIs, which decreased until 2004 then stabilised, before increasing as from 2017 to 102 vehicles at the end of 2019, while the average capitalisation increased sharply from 2012 to nearly €550 million at the end of 2019.
+Chart 5 shows change in the number of variable capital SCPIs, which decreased until 2004 then stabilised, before increasing as from 2017 to 104 vehicles at the end of 2020, while the average capitalisation increased sharply from 2012 to nearly €560 million at the end of 2020.

-Chart 4: Change in the capitalisation of variable capital SCPIs and the EDHEC IEIF price index at the end of the year
+Chart 4: Capitalisation of variable capital SCPIs and EDHEC IEIF price index at the end of the year

-Chart 5: Change in the number of variable capital SCPIs and average capitalisation at the end of the year
+Chart 5: Number of variable capital SCPIs and average capitalisation at the end of the year